United in strength and stride

 |0

-This work, United in strength and stride [Image 3 of 3], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, United in strength and stride, by Kristin Savage, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.